nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 Relevant functions:

-* compute a mask from EPI images: :func:`nilearn.masking.compute_epi_mask`
+* compute a mask from :term:`EPI` images: :func:`nilearn.masking.compute_epi_mask`
-* compute a whole-brain, grey-matter or white-matter mask using the MNI template:
+* compute a whole-brain, grey-matter or white-matter mask using the :term:`MNI` template:
   :func:`nilearn.masking.compute_brain_mask`.
 * compute a mask from images with a flat background:
   :func:`nilearn.masking.compute_background_mask`